H.O.M.E. at Marshall

 • 5A: Includes opportunities that support discovery, evaluation, or original creation

-Standard 6: Belonging: Prioritizing Equity, Inclusion, and Accessibility
+Standard 6: Belonging: Prioritizing Community and Access

-Based on QM Standards 8.1, 8.2, 8.3 and UDL guidelines.
+Based on UDL guidelines.

 Overview: The course design incorporates Universal Design for Learning (UDL) principles, demonstrating a dedication to accessibility.
 This commitment ensures that all learners can readily access course content and participate in activities, emphasizing usability by facilitating easy navigation and interaction with course components.